prototypefund/Digital_Bargeld-docs/anastasis.rst

 adversaries which somehow do know a user's **identifier**.
 For weak adversaries the system guarantees full confidentiality.
 For strong adversaries, breaking confidentiality additionally requires that Anastasis escrow providers must have colluded.
-The user is able to define a **policy** which determines which Anastasis escrow providers would need to collude to break confidentiality.
-The policy also also sets the bar for the user to recover their core secret.
+The user is able to specify a set of **policies** which determine which Anastasis escrow providers would need to collude to break confidentiality.
+These policies also set the bar for the user to recover their core secret.

-A policy specifies a set of **escrow methods**, which specify how the user should convince the Anastasis server that they are "real".
+A **recovery document** includes all of the information a user needs to recover access to their core secret.
+It specifies a set of **escrow methods**, which specify how the user should convince the Anastasis server that they are "real".
 Escrow methods can for example include SMS-based verification, Video-identfication or a security question.
 For each escrow method, the Anastasis server is provided with **truth**, that is data the Anastasis operator may learn during the recovery process to authenticate the user.
 Examples for truth would be a phone number (for SMS), a picture of the user (for video identification), or the (hash of) a security answer.
 A strong adversary is assumed to be able to learn the truth, while weak adversaries must not.
-In addition to a set of escrow methods and associated Anastasis server operators, the policy also specifies which combination(s) of these methods should suffice to obtain access.
-For example, a policy could say that methods (A and B) suffice, and a second policy may permit (A and C).
+In addition to a set of escrow methods and associated Anastasis server operators, the **recovery document** also specifies **policies**, which describe the combination(s) of the escrow methods that suffice to obtain access to the core secret.
+For example, a **policy** could say that the escrow methods (A and B) suffice, and a second policy may permit (A and C).
 A different user may choose to use the policy that (A and B and C) are all required.
-Anastasis imposes no limit on the number of policies (per user's secret), or the set of providers or escrow methods involved in guarding a user's secret.
-Weak adversaries must not be able to deduce information about a user's policies (except for their length if the weak adversary can monitor the user's network traffic).
+Anastasis imposes no limit on the number of policies in a **recovery document**, or the set of providers or escrow methods involved in guarding a user's secret.
+Weak adversaries must not be able to deduce information about a user's **recovery document** (except for its length, which may be exposed to an adversary which monitors the user's network traffic).

 ----------------------
 Anastasis Cryptography
 ----------------------

-When a user needs to interact with Anastsis, the system first derives some key material, but not the master secret, from the user's **identifier** using different HKDFs.
+When a user needs to interact with Anastasis, the system first derives some key material, but not the master secret, from the user's **identifier** using different HKDFs.
 These HKDFs are salted using the respective escrow provider's **server salt**, which ensures that the accounts for the same user